Provably Optimal Reinforcement Learning under Safety Filtering: Experiments

 \item \textbf{Circle:} The robot aims to track the boundary of the green circle as fast as possible while remaining inside a square wall (see \autoref{fig:environment}).
 Specifically, the reward function consists of two factors: (i) a tracking reward that increases as the robot stays closer to the circle boundary, and (ii) a velocity factor that rewards larger tangential velocity along the circle.
 The robot is constrained within a square wall with a fixed position; crossing the wall is considered a safety violation.
 The robot is randomly initialized inside the square wall. \end{itemize}

-\textbf{Safety filters.} We use two types of safety filters in our experiments: one with value-based monitoring~\cite[Section~3.1]{hsu2023safety} and the other with rollout-based monitoring~\cite[Section~3.3]{hsu2023safety}.
-For both filters, we learn a best-effort fallback policy and the associated safety value function with model--free--RL--based \gls{HJ} reachability analysis~\cite{fisac2019bridging, oh2025safety}.
+\textbf{Safety filters.} We use two types of safety filters in our experiments: one with value-based monitoring~\cite[Section~3.1]{hsu2024safety} and the other with rollout-based monitoring~\cite[Section~3.3]{hsu2024safety}.
+For both filters, we learn a best-effort fallback policy and the associated safety value function with model-free, RL-based \gls{HJ} reachability analysis~\cite{fisac2019bridging, oh2025safety}.
 Specifically: \begin{itemize} \item \textbf{Value-based filter} queries, at each timestep, the learned value function to determine whether the current state is safe.
 If the proposed action sampled from the task policy is deemed safe, we execute it; otherwise, we override it with the best-effort safety fallback.

 \item \textbf{Rollout-based filter} simulates, at each timestep, a state trajectory based on a proposed action sampled from the task policy, followed by a series of actions from the best-effort fallback policy for a fixed horizon.
 If the state reaches a known terminal safe state (or controlled-invariant safe set) within that horizon, we may execute an action sampled from the task policy; otherwise, we apply the safety fallback action. \end{itemize}